aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 ```
 Finally, let's create a pm2 process and make it a **startup** one so the Flask server will automatically run 15 seconds after the Raspberry is energyzed.

-Firt let's create a .sh file **in home**.
+First let's create a .sh file **in home**.
 The file will contain this:

 ```bash
 #!/bin/bash